syscallmonkey/syscallmonkey.github.io/docs/getting-started.md

 ## Quick start

 You now have a Syscall Monkey available.
-Time for some mischief!

 Here's a quick example to get you started:

 ### Change the return value of geteuid